 Your new travel trailer is equipped with electric brakes.
-A brake controller should be installed in the tow vehicle to work with the travel trailer brakes.
-There are several different manufacturers of brake controllers.
-Each controller has adjustable settings to provide safe, effective stopping when properly adjusted.
+A brake controller should be installed in the tow vehicle to give you control of the trailer brakes.
+Check with your RV dealer or brake controller manufacturers to decide what controller is best for your combination of tow vehicle and trailer.
+Every controller has adjustable settings to provide safe, effective stopping when properly adjusted.
 Read the instruction manual for the brake controller and learn about its proper use prior to pulling your travel trailer.